Frequently Asked Questions

-Quail Hollow Club will be the fifth golf course in the United States to host the Presidents Cup, joining Robert Trent Jones Golf Club in Prince William County, Virginia (1994, 1996, 2000, 2005); TPC Harding Park in San Francisco, California (2009, 2025); Muirfield Village Golf Club in Dublin, Ohio (2013); and Liberty National in Jersey City, New Jersey (2017).
+Quail Hollow Club was the fifth golf course in the United States to host the Presidents Cup, joining Robert Trent Jones Golf Club in Prince William County, Virginia (1994, 1996, 2000, 2005); TPC Harding Park in San Francisco, California (2009, 2025); Muirfield Village Golf Club in Dublin, Ohio (2013); and Liberty National in Jersey City, New Jersey (2017).
 Medinah Country Club in Chicago will serve as host of the 2026 Presidents Cup and Bellerive Country Club in St. Louis will serve as host of the 2030 Presidents Cup.

 Which international courses have hosted a Presidents Cup?

 The Presidents Cup made its international debut in 1998 when the event was contested at Royal Melbourne Golf Club in Melbourne, Australia, marking the first of three visits to the world-renowned course (2011, 2019).
 Since then, the event has been played overseas at Fancourt Hotel and Country Club in George, South Africa (2003); Royal Montreal Golf Club in Montreal, Quebec, Canada (2007); and Jack Nicklaus Golf Club in Incheon, South Korea (2015).
 Royal Montreal will serve as host of the 2024 Presidents Cup.